ffloyd/aced_rails/README.md

 AcedRails
 =========

-This gem provide some generators and helpers for using [Ajax.org Cloud9 Editor](http://ajaxorg.github.com/ace/) (ACE).
+This gem provide some generators and helpers for using [Ajax.org Cloud9 Editor](http://ajaxorg.github.com/ace/) (ACE) in Rails applications.

+I wrote a little jQuery plugin as part of this gem.
+It gives coll interface to control basic functions of ACE and integrate ACE into forms without bookmarklet magick and limitations (by default ACE doesn't support textarea).

 This's my first gem, so i'll be pleasure for any comments or pull requests.

-My English is bad, i know.
+My English is bad (terrific, awful etc.), i know.
 So, i'll be glad to any grammar fixes too. =)

 Installation
 ------------

+*Rails 3.1+ is required.*

 Add this line to your application's Gemfile: